 Vancouver is a bastion of natural beauty – Pacific Ocean, Coast mountains, lush rainforest – but the city’s exquisitely cultivated gardens need not be overlooked.
 Here’s your spring garden bucket list:

 - Set amidst the hustle and bustle of Chinatown, Dr. Sun Yat-Sen Classical Chinese Garden was the first classical Chinese garden built outside of China, and has been named the Top City Garden by National Geographic Traveler.
-In addition to a tranquil pond, covered walkways edged by vibrant greenery, complimentary hot Chinese tea and materials entirely imported from China (including fossil limestone rocks from Lake Tai), the garden hosts events year-round – the latest is an exhibition of Chinese woodblock prints titled Voices in the Smoke.
+In addition to a tranquil pond, covered walkways edged by vibrant greenery, complimentary hot Chinese tea and materials entirely imported from China (including fossil limestone rocks from Lake Tai), the garden hosts events year-round.

 - Sitting at the City of Vancouver’s highest point – 152 metres above sea level – Queen Elizabeth Park encompasses a number of display gardens, as well as golf, lawn bowling, tennis, an outdoor arboretum and the indoor Bloedel Floral Conservatory.
 The gorgeously cultivated Quarry Garden is often filled with couples posing for their wedding photos.
 Take a midday break with lunch at the elegant Seasons in the Park, featuring panoramic city views served alongside West Coast fare in a majestic wood-panelled room.